rraggl/rraggl/_posts/2015-08-12-Goodbye-Facebook.md

 The convenience to share our experiences with our dear ones, friends and acquaintances.

 Wait a minute, didn’t we do this before FB too?
 No?
 By letter, postcard, telephone or E-Mail.
-Or private messaging services like Telegram.
+Or private messaging services like Telegram, Threema or Signal.
 (And please don’t get me started on WhatsApp!)

 It’s still possible today, but the question is if we have become too lazy or not to stay in touch with people we care about the normal way.